garyaiki/dendrites/README.md

 `Balances Server` is an example server that handles requests from integration tests under `src/it/scala`
 ##### Run Balances Server
-In a dendrites directory terminal window with sbt running
+The HTTP integration tests need Balances Server running to handle HTTP requests.
+You can open a 2nd dendrites directory terminal window and start sbt in this window just to run the server.

 `> run` Runs `Balances Server` an Http server
 ##### Run integration tests
 Balances Server must be running

-In a dendrites directory terminal window with sbt running
+In the dendrites directory terminal window used to compile and run tests with sbt running

 `> it:compile`